 We followed COVID protocols throughout our 24-acre main campus, the waterfront and our 8-acre natural farm.
 These included:

 Our 'safe, slow and small' re-opening plan of 2020:

 Dr Bonnie Henry, BC's Medical Officer of Health, said this as BC launched phase 3 of its ReStartBC plan in June of 2020: “As we continue to slowly and thoughtfully ease restrictions, British Columbians are making plans for summer travel.
 Like other activities during our COVID-19 pandemic, summer holidays and travel will be different this year.
 We encourage British Columbians to be respectful of the communities you plan to visit and be safe as you enjoy the many beautiful locations throughout our province.
 When you hit the open roads this summer, you are not leaving COVID-19 behind.
 The precautions you take at home should also be taken when you are away."

 On May 6, 2020, BC Premier John Horgan announced a cautious ReStart BC plan in phases.
-BC has moved from phase one to phase two, and phase three started in June of 2020.
-At each stage, there is monitoring and assessment before gradually re-opening more aspects of the social and economic life of the province.
+BC moved from phase one to phase two, and phase three started in June of 2020.
+At each stage, there was monitoring and assessment before gradually re-opening more aspects of the social and economic life of the province.
 The Sorrento Centre adopted a similar approach.
-Despite the temptation to ‘fast forward’, our mantra is: safe, slow and small.
+Despite the temptation to ‘fast forward’, our mantra was: safe, slow and small.

 The materials posted below were useful in 2020, and we think will be a good guideline for 2021 when we are able to re-open after a careful assessment of current public health and WorkSafeBC rules and guidelines.

 *** For more information, download the material posted below... ***

 Please contact our office at 250-675-2421 // 1-866-694-2409 or email Executive Director Michael Shapcott at [email protected]